5 Common Dental Problems in Toddlers

 There are several problems that affect the oral health of your little one.
-Tooth decay, early tooth loss, cavities, thumb sucking, tongue thrusting, bad breath, grinding, and gum disease are some dental problems that children have.
+Tooth decay, early tooth loss, cavities, thumb sucking, tongue thrusting, bad breath, grinding, and gum disease are some dental problems that a lot of children have.

 Let us take a look at the common dental problems in toddlers:

-Tooth decay often finds itself as a serious oral problem that, if left untreated, could cause severe dental complications.
+1. Tooth decay: This is a serious oral problem that, if left untreated, could cause severe dental complications.
 Often, prolonged instances of tooth decay result in eating and speaking problems in children.
 Also, known as caries, tooth decay is preventable.

-Parents should start taking their children to the dentist from an early age so that dentists can identify and resolve the issue in an effective manner.
-The dentist will clean up the child’s teeth and teach some healthy practices like proper brushing and flossing.
+Parents should start taking their children to the dentist from an early age to identify and resolve the issue in an effective manner.
+The dentist will clean the child’s teeth and teach some healthy practices like proper brushing and flossing.

 Note: Tooth decay in babies is also known as baby bottle tooth decay or nursing bottle syndrome.

-Children often lose teeth from decay or due to injury.
-Sometimes, if baby teeth are lost before permanent teeth are yet to erupt, it can cause teeth to shift from their normal course of path leading to misalignment of both the baby and permanent tooth.
+2. Early tooth loss: Children often lose teeth from decay or injury.
+Sometimes, if baby teeth are lost before permanent teeth are yet to erupt, it can cause the teeth to shift from their normal path, leading to misalignment of both the baby and permanent tooth.
 If ignored, the remaining teeth could crowd into the space intended for the permanent tooth.

 Note: Nutrition plays an important role in dental health.
 Parents should also ensure their children maintain proper oral habits from an early age.

-Over time, tooth enamel wears down, gums recede and teeth start to develop cracks.
+Over time, tooth enamel wears down, gums recede and tooth starts to develop cracks.
 This exposes the interior of the tooth and causes irritation of the nerve endings.

-Note: If your child suffers from tooth sensitivity, parents could opt for special toothpastes, fluoride varnishes, restorations, and even nightguards to combat the problem.
+Note: If your child suffers from tooth sensitivity, you could opt for special toothpaste, fluoride varnish, restoration, and even nightguard to combat the problem.

 Normally, there are three stages:

 Of these three, chronic gingivitis is common in children.
-Gingivitis causes the gum tissue to swell, turn red and often leads to bleeding.
+Gingivitis causes the gum tissue to swell and turn red, which often leads to bleeding.

-Note: Gum disease can be prevented and children must be taught to brush and floss daily.
+Note: Gum disease can be prevented by teaching children how to brush and floss daily.

-Teeth grinding, also known as bruxism, is a serious dental problem that should be treated early in children.
-Many children grind their teeth while sleeping, which leads to erosion of the tooth enamel.
+5. Grinding: Teeth grinding, also known as bruxism, is a serious dental problem that should be treated early in children.
+Many children grind their teeth while sleeping, which causes erosion of the tooth enamel.

 Toddlers outgrow this habit as they grow older.
 Some ill effects of grinding include:

-• It can gradually wear away the primary and permanent teeth.
+- gradual wearing away of the primary and permanent teeth.

-Note: Parents can take their toddler to the dentist if he continues to grind his teeth for many years.
+Note: Parents can take their toddler to the dentist if he continues to grind his teeth.